 For the finale, we have a scrumptious replacement for apple pie, which probably has more butter in a single slice then you should eat in a day.

 This pear, apple and quinoa crisp is perfect for DC students who are accustomed to Georgetown’s top-notch bakeries.
 Served on its own or á la mode, this recipe makes a delightful dessert and a yummy breakfast.
-Bake even better with the fully equipped kitchens at Park Vue and The Heritage at Old Town.
+Bake even better with the fully equipped kitchens at The Heritage at Old Town.

 No matter which of ROSS’ student apartments you’re interested in, you can schedule a tour today!
 Come check out our eat-in kitchens, brand new appliances, and beautiful counters and cabinets.